api-platform/docs/core/extending-jsonld-context.md

 <p align="center" class="symfonycasts"><a href="https://symfonycasts.com/screencast/api-platform/hydra?cid=apip"><img src="../distribution/images/symfonycasts-player.png" alt="Hydra screencast"><br>Watch the Hydra screencast</a></p>

 It's also possible to replace the Hydra context used by the documentation generator:
+The data of this example could be found in /docs.jsonld in hydra:supportedClass/.../hydra:supportedOperation/.../

 [codeSelector]